Northwest Seattle Neighborhood Greenways

 Project Update: 1st Ave NW – Broadview-Thomson ES Neighborhood Greenway

-We are excited to announce that we have reached our final design milestone and will start construction in 2024 on the Broadview-Thomson Elementary Safe Route to School.
-The improvements include new sidewalks, curb ramps, and marked crosswalks.
+We are excited to announce that we have begun construction on the Greenwood Ave N Sidewalks portion of the Broadview-Thomson Elementary Safe Route to School project.
+Project improvements include new sidewalks, curb ramps, and marked crosswalks.
 Visit the project webpage for more information.

 Click here to view the full-size map (pdf) of our growing NW Seattle Neighborhood Greenways network.